 6. You find out your ex is involved with someone.

-I don’t care whose decision it is to get divorced, when you find out your ex is in love it’s like a punch in the stomach.
+I don’t care whose decision it is to get divorced, when you find out your ex is dating someone it’s like a punch in the stomach.
 My advice: I wish I had better advice, but you have to just deal with it.
 Let time go by and see what happens, and focus on your own love life and other great things going on in your life.
 And don’t think he or she found their sole mate on the first try!
 Things are not always as they appear.

 7. You delve into the legal part of your divorce.

 Court orders, lawyer fees, possibly mediation.
 Thinking of all that still makes me nauseous even after all these years.
 My divorce advice: Be patient and make sure you trust your attorney.
 It’s a gut feeling.
 You know.
 If you are having a bad feeling, you can switch.
 It’s not as difficult as you think.